authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Then restart the IdM to apply changes, and go to IdM web interface, and check that the permissions and roles are well configured for your application.
 You may have to 'trigger' the policy generation in IdM by going to your application > *Manage roles* and click *Save* to trigger the XACML generation.
 More information in `KeyRock installation and administration guide <http://fiware-idm.readthedocs.org/en/latest/admin_guide.html>`_.

-Then, after you `installed and configured Wilma <http://fiware-pep-proxy.readthedocs.org/en/latest/admin_guide/>`_, to connect it to Authzforce, you modify the settings in ``config.azf`` object of configuration file ``config.js`` (`example <https://github.com/ging/fiware-pep-proxy/blob/master/config.js.template>`_) according to your AuthZForce instance properties.
+Then, after you `installed and configured Wilma <http://fiware-pep-proxy.readthedocs.org/en/latest/admin_guide/>`_, to connect it to Authzforce, you modify the settings in ``config.azf`` object of configuration file ``config.js`` (`example <https://github.com/ging/fiware-pep-proxy/blob/master/config.js.template>`_) according to your AuthzForce instance properties.
 More information in `Wilma installation and administration guide <http://fiware-pep-proxy.readthedocs.org/en/latest/admin_guide/>`_.

-Software Libraries for clients of AuthZForce or other Authorization PDP GEis
+Software Libraries for clients of AuthzForce or other Authorization PDP GEis
 ----------------------------------------------------------------------------
 The full API (RESTful) is described by a document written in the Web Application Description Language format (WADL) and associated XML schema files available in `Authzforce rest-api-model project files`_.
 Therefore, you can use any WADL-supporting REST framework for clients; for instance in Java: Jersey, Apache CXF.
 From that, you can use WADL-to-code generators to generate your client code.
 For example in Java, 'wadl2java' tools allow to generate code for JAX-RS compatible frameworks such as Apache CXF and Jersey.
 Actually, we can provide a CXF-based Java library created with this tool to facilitate the development of clients.